HOW TO LAUNCH AN EDTECH COMPANY?

 eLearning Is Interesting to the Investors

 The EdTech sector has seen a significant increase in venture capital investments.
-The quantity of agreements decreases as investment increases.
+The quantity of agreements decreases as investment money increases.
 It indicates that VCs are more selective about the businesses they choose to fund.
 In such a case, enlisting the support of an incubator or accelerator may be smart.

 Democratizing Education